-For Black History Month we've created a programme that explores and celebrates Black history, heritage, and culture – both past and contemporary; local and global.
-The programme includes commissioned stories, poems, and performances as well as suggested reading lists and links to online resources.
-We'll be sharing it here and on social media throughout the week and you can find all the video content on our YouTube channel.
+For Black History Month we created a programme that explored and celebrated Black history, heritage, and culture – both past and contemporary; local and global.
+The programme included commissioned stories, poems, and performances as well as suggested reading lists and links to online resources.
+Content has been shared below and on social media and you can find all the video content on our YouTube channel.

 Fadeke Kokumo Rocks

 For Black History Month we commissioned African/Asian/Scottish writer and poet Kokumo Rocks to record a performance for us.
 Kokumo was rasied in the Fife Mining Village of Cowdenbeath.
 Hers was the only black family in the area, and she left school with no qualifications.
 It wasn't until she attended university in the mid-90s that she was diagnosed as a dyslexic.
 Kukomo currently has three books available through publishers Luath press Ltd. https://www.luath.co.uk/kokumo-rocks.
 This commission was made possible thanks to funding from Creative Scotland's Performing Arts Venue Relief Fund.

 In the 18th century, handloom weavers in Fife made hundreds of thousands of yards of a type of coarse unbleached linen called osnaburg.
 Osnaburg was used to make clothing for slaves in British colonies in North America and the West Indies.
 Watch this video by Susan Birne from our Local Studies team as she explores Fife's part in weaving linen that clothed slaves.
 Get in touch to find out more at LocalStudies.Kirkcaldy@onfife.com.